AztecProtocol/aztec-packages/docs/docs/about_aztec/vision.md

 ## The world's encrypted ledger

-Our vision is to create a fairer, more open financial eco-system, built with encryption at its core.
+Our vision is to create a fairer, more open financial ecosystem, built with encryption at its core.

 We believe decentralization is premised on individual rights — without widely accessible encryption, we compromise our ability to choose how we live our lives and earn our livelihoods.